fenago/tableau-intermediate/lab-guides/md/Lab_7.md

 Creating a Tableau story
 ------------------------------------------

-In this recipe, you will be given an explanation[]{#id325357276 .indexterm} and overview of the technical basics of creating a Tableau story.
+In this recipe, you will be given an explanation and overview of the technical basics of creating a Tableau story.
 In the following recipes, you will learn how to elaborate on the story, by picking adequate charts, putting them in the right order, writing insights, and formatting them in an appealing way.
 First, we